naveenkumarch/Forest_Fire_Image_Classification/README.md

 * Augmentation_script folder containing data-augmentation.py script used for generating new image samples by applying random augmentations.

 ## Requirements
 * The Traingin_and_Fine_Tuning code is developed for utilizing Kaggle TPU. so it should be executed in kaggle environment and no special environemnt preferences are needed for this code.
-Where as the evaluation code doesn't Tpu but instead uses Image data generator pipeline form keras.
-But the model have to be downloded from kaggle dataset.
+Where as the evaluation code doesn't need tpu since it uses Image data generator pipeline form keras for data loading.
+But the trained model have to be downloded from kaggle dataset.

 ## Results